What Is Unearned Revenue?

 Types of Unearned Revenue Reporting

 Unearned revenue can be reported in a company’s financial statements using two primary methods: the liability method and the income method.
-Each method has its own set of rules and guidelines for when and how unearned revenue should be recognized.
+Each method of reporting prepaid revenue has its own set of rules and guidelines for when and how unearned revenue should be recognized.

 Liability Method